KazeJiyu/datatable/README.md

 Notice how the `s` method is used to specify several columns of type String to the `WHERE`clause.
 Due to Java's type erasure, this trick is mandatory.
 This static method is defined in the `ColumnId` class, as well as the methods:

-- `n`: used to specify several methods of type Number,
+- `n`: used to apply a same filter to several columns of numbers,
-- `b`: used to specify several methods of type Boolean.
+- `b`: used to apply a same filter to several columns of booleans.